Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Disk Settings
 _____________

 Running an Orge server implies reserving some storage space for the application and its data.

 The disk itself (speed, interface type, model, etc.) is a significant parameter, and its configuration matters a lot (see the ``hdparm`` tool).

 The needed space should be ideally placed on dedicated partitions, using carefully selected filesystem types.
-Knowing we are to deal mostly with few large files and that integrity is essential, we would go preferably, instead of the `ReiserFS <http://en.wikipedia.org/wiki/ReiserFS>`_ filesystem and others, for:
+Knowing we are to deal mostly with a few large files and that integrity is essential, we would go preferably, instead of the `ReiserFS <http://en.wikipedia.org/wiki/ReiserFS>`_ filesystem and others, for:

 	- the `Ext3 <http://en.wikipedia.org/wiki/Ext3>`_ filesystem, with the ``Journal`` level of journaling, as opposed to less reliable ``Ordered`` and ``Writeback`` levels [#]_